EU leaders avoid deep rift on gas price cap at energy summit

 Diplomats are already assessing more sanctions to come.
 But Orban’s perceived friendliness toward the Kremlin makes life tougher.
 Even though the previous EU sanctions targeting Russia have been approved unanimously, it has increasingly become difficult to keep Orban on board by agreeing to exemptions.

-Associated Press writers Lorne Cook in Brussels and Geir Moulson in Berlin contributed to this report.
+Associated Press writers Lorne Cook in Brussels, Geir Moulson in Berlin and Sylvie Corbet in Paris contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.